-The Company is also involved in a number of judicial and arbitration matters arising in connection with the conduct of its business.
+The Company and its Subsidiary are also involved in a number of judicial and arbitration matters arising in connection with the conduct of their business.
 The Company does not expect the ultimate resolution of any of such proceedings to have a significant adverse effect on the financial condition of the Company.